 What’s Marvel got in the can, in production, or in active pre-production?
-Three sequels and a debut that will round out Phase 3 and kick off Phase 4.
+Two sequels and a debut that will round out Phase 3 and kick off Phase 4.

 Release Date: March 6, 2019